Kyoto Kimpai

-The Kyoto Kimpai (Japanese 京都金杯) is a Grade 3 horse race for Thoroughbreds aged four and over, run in January over a distance of 1600 metres on turf at Kyoto Racecourse.
+The Kyoto Kimpai (Japanese 京都金杯) is a Japanese Grade 3 horse race for Thoroughbreds aged four and over, run in January over 1600 metres on turf at Kyoto Racecourse.

 The Kyoto Kimpai was first run in 1963 and has held Grade 3 status since 1984.
 The race was run at Hanshin Racecourse in 1980.
 It was contested over 2000 metres before being cut to 1600 metres in 2000.

 Winners since 2000

 The 2020, 2021 and 2022 runnings took place at Chukyo while Kyoto was closed for redevelopment.

+The 2025 runnings took place at Chukyo while Hanshin was closed for redevelopment.